mahgoub2025/File_and_exceptional_handling_week_4_python-/README.md

 # File_and_exceptional_handling_week_4_python-
-File and exception handling

 ***

-# File Read & Write Challenge 🖋️
+# File Read & Write 🖋️

 ## Overview
 This Python project demonstrates reading a file, modifying its content, and saving it as a new file.
 It also includes robust error handling to manage missing files, permission issues, and other unexpected errors.